-The Dorothy A. Johnson Center for Philanthropy — one of the three largest academic centers in the country – is located at Grand Valley State University in the College of Community and Public Service.
+The Dorothy A. Johnson Center for Philanthropy — one of the nation’s leading academic centers focused on the philanthropic field — is located at Grand Valley State University in the College of Community and Public Service.
 Professionals at the Johnson Center enjoy the benefits and human resource offerings of Grand Valley State University.

-At the Johnson Center, you get the unique opportunity to bridge the worlds of foundations and nonprofits, academics and practitioners to advance the capacity of professionals and organizations working for the common good, while working with a dedicated staff.
-We have staff experts in community research, database development, foundation and nonprofit capacity building, research on philanthropy, and philanthropic archives, among others, making our mix of staff unique to the world of philanthropic infrastructure organizations.
-Our staff roles give you the opportunity to harness your craft — whatever it may be — for the common good.
-We work extensively in the state of Michigan, nationally, and internationally.
+At the Johnson Center, you get the unique opportunity to bridge the worlds of foundations, nonprofits, academics, and practitioners to advance the capacity of professionals and organizations working for the common good.
+We have on-staff experts in community research, foundation and nonprofit capacity building, family philanthropy, database development, and philanthropic archives — among others — making our mix of staff unique to the world of philanthropic infrastructure organizations.
+We work extensively in the state of Michigan, as well as nationally and internationally.

 Developing the Next Generation of Leaders in Philanthropy

 The Johnson Center is proud to play a central role in preparing emerging practitioners to pursue distinguished careers in the nonprofit sector.
 Alumni of our student positions, graduate assistantships, and fellowship programs are at work today at nonprofits, foundations, and public entities across the country, carrying forward the philosophy of servant leadership and embracing the pursuit of smart, effective philanthropy.